-Did you write something that is super amazing project idea, your inner urge is to do it but… it’s not really aligned with your goals?
+Did you create an amazing project idea and your inner urge is to do it but… it’s not really aligned with your goals?
 Eliminate it!
 At least, for now.

-TIP #3: Use Google Calendar instead of to-do list
+TIP #3: Use Google Calendar instead of a to-do list

 This is my golden tip, really.
 I used to love to-do lists.
 I still kind of do.
 But when you write a to-do list, you don’t focus on the time you have.
 Instead, you focus on the things you should do.
 And that’s how everything gets out of hands!